PrestaShop/docs/src/content/1.7/modules/templating/_index.md

 ---
-title: How to override templates in modern Back Office modern pages?
+title: Templates in modules
-weight: 1
+weight: 4
+chapter: true
 ---

 # How to override templates in modern Back Office modern pages?